projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 # Introduction

-Wilberforce Colorbleed (WC) is our Screen Space Ambient Occlusion for Unity 5 (5.3.0 or higher)
+Wilberforce Colorbleed (WC) is our Screen Space Indirect Lighting Plugin for Unity 5 (5.3.0 or higher)

 You can buy Wilberforce Colorbleed at [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/85066).

 - High performance and visual quality
+- Supports Single Pass Stereo Rendering (SPSR) for Virtual Reality systems
+- Compatible with Unity Post Processing Stack
 - Compatible with all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing
-- No haloing artefacts
+- Luminance sensitivity
+- Option to reduce self-lighting
-- No self-intersections
+- Customizable blur
-- No magic variables
 - Works well on screen borders
-- Preserves shape of shadows when moving camera
-- Luminance sensitivity option
 - Compatible with Unity 5.3 and higher

-VAO provides additional level of visual quality by simulating soft ambient light shadows.
-It accentuates local geometric detail and produces shadows by nearby occluding surfaces (in the corners, cracks, holes, rough surfaces etc.).
-Resulting scenes have more depth and appear more realistic.

-Combining classic screen-space ambient occlusion (SSAO) algorithm with a more physically based approach lets us achieve better visual quality and performance compared to classic SSAO.

-Effect is compatible with normal&bump mapping, so there is no need for complex 3D geometry to create shadows.
+WC adds another layer of visual quality by simulation of indirect ambient light (i.e. light that reaches the surface by bouncing off of another surface, rather than directly from light source.)
+This results in objects "bleeding" their color on surfaces around them, making scenes appear more realistic.

+WC started as a feature for our [Ambient Occlusion Plugin](http://u3d.as/xzs), and thus been in development for quite some time.
+This means that WC already implements feedback from real applications and also wide range of performance optimizations.

+Algorithm is fully dynamic without any necessary precomputing, which means that moving objects don't pose any extra problems.

+Due to its Screen Space nature the algorithm is unaffected by level of geometry detail - runs the same way on both high and low-poly scenes.

-VAO is implemented as an image effect that gets attached to the camera.
-It features only a couple of user controlled variables, which makes it easy to control to produce the desired visual appearance - no magic variables (such as Bias).
+WC is implemented as an image effect that gets attached to the camera.
+It features a variety of user-controlled settings, which lets designer to fine-tune the final appearance and balance performance.

-Plugin is compatible with all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing.
+Plugin is compatible with Unity Post Processing Stack (Deferred rendering path), all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing.

 See [forum for discussion]() and contact us at <projectwilberforce@gmail.com> for additional support.
+We are open to any questions or requests - after all this plugin started as as suggestion from one of our customers.

 # Requirements